How to Choose the Best Dog Food

 Puppy Food

-During their earliest weeks, puppies need all the nutrients they can get in order to grow into healthy dogs.
+During their earliest weeks, puppies need all the nutrients they can get to grow into healthy dogs.

 Up to 8 Weeks Old

-From birth, puppies are raised on milk from their mother which has the exact nutritional composition to help them develop both physically and socially.
+From birth, puppies are raised on milk from their mothers, which has the exact nutritional composition to help them develop physically and socially.

 The earliest a puppy should be separated from its mother is at 8 weeks old.
-This is typically the point where they’ve been weaned off of their mother’s milk and can go to their new homes.
-However, some specialists recommended puppies should stay with their mothers until they are 12 weeks old.
+This is typically when they have weaned off their mother’s milk and can go to their new homes.
+However, some specialists recommend that puppies stay with their mothers until they are 12 weeks old, especially large or extra-large breeds.

 There may be some instances where a puppy is left without a mother, or another can’t feed her large litter as effectively.
-This is where it may be necessary to use an appropriate dog milk substitute like this Royal Canin Baby Dog Milk.
+In these cases, it may be necessary to use an appropriate dog milk substitute like Royal Canin Baby Dog Milk

 While dog milk substitutes are not as good as the real thing, puppies raised on a milk substitute can and do still grow up to be happy and healthy dogs.